 You may find that the area around your waist, between your hips and your ribcage, actually increases, too.
 This swelling is known as distension.

 Bloating and gas often go hand-in-hand.
 You may get hiccups and need to burp and pass wind more often.
-Your belly may rumble and gurgle as your digestive system tries to do something with all the gas lingering in your digestive tract.
+Your tummy may rumble and gurgle as your digestive system tries to do something with all the gas lingering in your digestive tract.

 If you experience stomach bloating regularly, you’ll know that it puts you off your food, and eating less can cause tiredness and fatigue.